sjdsf-dev/Student-Management-System/README.md

 2. **Dev Portal Access**:
    - After publishing, access the API through the Dev Portal
-   - Go to Applications → SJDSF Portal → Subscriptions
+   - Go to Applications → Application Name → Subscriptions
    - Subscribe to the corresponding backend service

 ### Environment Setup

+Setup Environmental Variables
+Setup CORS headers
+otp-code
+student-id
+employer-id
+supervisor-id

-Configure your environment variables for different deployment stages:
+create connection to backend in the frontend in choreo Configure your environment variables for different deployment stages:

 - Development